Cast urethanes: Process

 Cast urethane starts as a liquid that can be dispensed into a mold, post cured in ovens and where required, secondary machining operations can be added.
 Cast thermoset urethanes have better physical properties than most injection or extruded thermoplastics.
 Dispensing liquid urethane into open molds or compression tools makes it possible to cast just about any configuration from affordable tooling.

 Steps include first printing a master pattern for an accurate silicone mold, which is then encased in liquid silicone.
 After the mold cures, it is cut into distinct sections and the pattern is removed.
 The cavity formed is used for casting the end product.
 The cavity or void is filled with a material, which will cure and be removed from the tool.

+Equipment required

+The equipment required for the work includes: mixing equipment, mold release agent, vacuum chamber and pump, heating equipment, personal protective equipment, mold, workbench or table, clamps or weights.

 Industries

 The types of industries that utilize cast urethane include: